The internet is a fantastic tool, but dangers lurk within!

-Unfortunately, encounters with online predators are far more common than anyone might expect.
+Unfortunately, encounters with child sex offenders are far more common than anyone might expect.
 The US Department of Justice has published a range of sexual abuse statistics, and the technology-related section is enough to keep anyone with a child awake at night.

 Per the figures, one in seven “youth internet users” have received “unwanted sexual solicitations online.”
 That means three or four young people out of every average classroom.
 Furthermore, 11% of teenagers say they have “shared naked pictures of themselves online or via text message.”

 No parent should kid themselves for a single second that their offspring are immune to these online realities, just because they live in a safe area or send children to a high-end school.